engstromkevin/game-dev-capstone-project/README.md

 # game-dev-capstone-project

+Project is currently too large to be uploaded at one time to Github, so it will take some time to upload all of the files.

 Game Development Capstone Project, College of DuPage		February to May 2019
 •	Programmed using Unreal Engine 4 (UE4) Blueprints as part of a group of four people working on a 3D sci fi multiplayer-focused third-person arena shooter
 •	Constructed a State Machine with Blend Spaces and Aim Offsets to trigger smooth animations accurate to the game designer’s vision, using a prebuilt, rigged, and rendered player model